nurbilu/chat_game_proj/General_fixs_&_errors.md

 30 .2.d. add placeholder to all input fields in register / add popover to all input fields in register (done)

 31. 2.c. fix popover titles color to be black (done) : about - done , create character - done , lib-search - done , edit profile - done

-32.

-33.

-34.
+32. 1.d. fix register picture upload (done)

+33. 2.5. fix lib - search displayment design subcards dispalayment (done)

+34. 1.d. fix so search result sub card hover will be displayed as static hover not active hover (done)

+35.

+36.

+37.

+38.

+39.

+40.